top of page

 The British Grand Prix has been held continuously at Silverstone since 1987, but some of the track’s quirky corner names such as Chapel, Becketts, Luffield, and Abbey go back much further.

-Exhibit room with large digital floor map of a racetrack, walls featuring racing images and texts like "Copse Corner."
+Exhibit room in the Silverstone museum with large digital floor map of a racetrack, walls featuring racing images and texts like "Copse Corner."
 Dimly lit setting.

-Racing-themed wall with images of cars on track, labeled corners like Abbey Curve and Farm Curve.
+Racing-themed wall graphics at Silverstone Museum with images of cars on track, labeled corners like Abbey Curve and Farm Curve.
 Red, gray, black tones.
 Text quotes.

 The first corner of the modern F1 layout, Abbey is one of two named after the 12th-century priory, Luffield Abbey, remains of which were discovered just north of the circuit.

-Map display of Luffield Abbey Becketts Chapel with historical details and roads.
+Map display of Luffield Abbey Becketts Chapel with historical details and roads at the Silverstone museum.
 Text reads: Luffield Abbey Becketts Chapel.

 The story of the 12th-century monks is told through a mix of fun, interactive visuals and even spaces for younger visitors to climb through.

-Exhibit room showing a "Luffield Priory" floor plan on a table.
+Exhibit room at Silverstone museum showing a "Luffield Priory" floor plan on a table.
 Background has projected medieval door images.
 Dim lighting, informative text.

-There are exhibition panels with information at varying heights and even models to touch, making the whole experience even more accessible.
+There are exhibition panels with information at varying heights as everyone deserves a front-row seat to the story of Silverstone.

 RAF Silverstone

-The next gallery focuses on the history of the RAF base, and the men and women who served there.
+The RAF Silverstone gallery focuses on the history of the RAF base, and the men and women who served there.

 RAF Silverstone exhibit with WWII bomber image, gray and blue tones.
 Text about training base history; details on aircrew roles and duties.